Two Little Words

 That’s what many of us have been raised and conditioned to believe.

 It’s not true!

 Think of a spectrum where being totally selfish and self-absorbed sits at one end.

 Complete martyrdom (putting everyone else’s needs first at great personal cost) sits at the other.

 True self care sits in the centre of the spectrum.

 Practicing self care means valuing yourself and what you bring to the table.

-It’s a statement we make to ourselves and the world that says we matter.
-Our needs are important.
+It’s a statement we make to ourselves and the world that says.
+We.
+Matter.